feuyeux/alouette-app/README.md

 # Alouette App

 A unified Flutter application that combines AI-powered translation with integrated text-to-speech functionality.
+Built using the [alouette-lib-trans](../alouette-lib-trans) and [alouette-lib-tts](../alouette-lib-tts) libraries for consistent functionality across the Alouette ecosystem.

 ## Features